CHiiLD/DY/README.md

 4.Create your c# project and add reference DY.NET proj.

 #Support
-if you want to help about DY library, plz send e-mail by riansins@icloud.com
+if you want to help about DY library, plz send e-mail by --------@icloud.com

 #Developer
-Ahdong Kim